Nalomsrg/Nalomsrg/README.md

 - 👋 Hi, I’m @Nalomsrg
-- 👀 I’m interested in Data Analyst / Data Science
+- 👀 I’m interested in Data Analyst / Data Scientist
-- 🌱 I’m currently learning Data Sciece
+- 🌱 I’m currently learning Data Science
 - 📫 How to reach me? you can contact me on email : siregarnalom@gmail.com

 <!---